Index To All Five Chapters

 The "Kansas City Prophets" were born.

-The self-proclaimed "prophets" at the Kansas City Fellowship emphasized the laying on of hands to impart spiritual gifts, and the five-fold ministry offices of Ephesians 4:11 - apostles and prophets in particular.
+The self-proclaimed "prophets" at the Kansas City Fellowship emphasized the laying on of hands to impart spiritual gifts, and the five fold ministry offices of Ephesians 4:11 - apostles and prophets in particular.
 In fact, the Church had to be built on a foundation of present-day apostles and prophets.
-Among others, the leaders of the movement were Paul Cain, the very controversial Bob Jones, and Mike Bickle who later founded the equally controversial International House of Prayer (IHOP).
+Among others, the movers and shakers of the movement were Paul Cain, the very controversial Bob Jones, Rick Joyner, Paul Cain, John Paul Jackson, and Mike Bickle who later founded the equally controversial International House of Prayer (IHOP).
 Bickle was a member of the original Apostolic Council of Prophetic Elders and led part of Gov. Rick Perry's prayer event in Houston on August 6, 2011.

-See examples of Bob Jones' Bizarre Experiences And Unscriptural Beliefs Footnote VI
+See examples of Bob Jones' Bizarre Experiences And Unscriptural Beliefs Footnote III

 Also See More About John Wimber’s “Signs and Wonders’ Philosophy]